 Motueka Catchment Collective

 Few valleys in Aotearoa summon the same awe as the Motueka.
 The folded ridgelines, mystical light and breath-taking scenery receive deserved accolades.
-Residents of the Motueka Valley and it’s many tributaries are rightly proud of their awa.
+Residents of the Motueka Valley and it’s many tributaries are deeply connected to their awa.

-The Motueka Catchment Collective was initiated in 2020 by concerned landowners in the Tapawera area with a strong collective desire to weave the communities in the Motueka catchment together, ensuring the wellbeing of the freshwater system and connected environment.
+The Motueka Catchment Collective was initiated in 2020 by concerned landowners in the Tapawera area with a strong desire to weave the communities in the Motueka catchment together, ensuring the wellbeing of the freshwater system and the surrounding environment.

-By organising meetings, educating each other and engaging the younger generation, local land-users are acting to protect and enhance the catchments as vital resources for the future.
-An inclusive community spirit binds residents, who identify with the watercourses as common threads.
+By organising meetings, educating each other and engaging the younger generation, the local community is acting to protect and enhance the catchments as vital resources for the future.
+An inclusive spirit binds residents, who identify with the watercourses as common threads.
 They swim, walk, fish, paddle, picnic and socialise with the flowing water.
-They encourage interest in the freshwater ecosystems, weave Mātauranga Māori knowledge and science together to generate a wave of enthusiasm to promote guardianship.
+They encourage interest in the freshwater ecosystems, and weave Mātauranga Māori knowledge and science together to generate a wave of enthusiasm to promote guardianship.

 The Motueka Catchment Collective aspires to capture more local interest to inform decisions on priority actions, formulate plans and source funding.